The episode was better than I expected but not great. Do you think Carol is only pretending being helpless?

 Another moral compass down.

-I actually thought at the beginning of episode that Tyrese was one of the last characters from the comics that was living on borrowed time.
 And logically, they won't kill Judith - qt least as terribly as she died in the comics, Carol's a fan favorite, and while I can see them killing TV Tyrese's sister, she's really a completely different character on the show than in the comics.
 Plus it looks like she'll take over comic book Andrea's sniper duties.
 If I didn't mention it earlier, TV Andrea was terrible by comparison to her comic book counterpart.

 Edited, Feb 9th 2015 8:29pm by Omegavegeta